Farhana-Faruque/Design-Pattern/README.md

 # Design-Pattern
-I have made a desktop add for product selling and buying.
+In this folder I have added basic dp codes in java and the topics.